Hyundai Getz: Electric version

+The first generation Blade Electron model had a top speed of 120 km/h and a range of 120 km on a full charge.
+Blade Electric Vehicles had an agreement with Hyundai to honor the warranty on original components that were not modified during the conversion process.
+Around 50 vehicles were produced, and four were still believed to be in operation as of 2019.

 Engines and equipment

 Engines

 At launch there were three petrol engines available, a 1.1-litre, a 1.3-litre and a 1.5-litre, and one diesel option, a 1.5-litre three-cylinder unit, licensed from VM Motori.
 When the Getz was introduced to the market in Australia it was brought out with only the 1.5l petrol G4EC engine.
 After the facelift in 2005, a new 1.4-litre petrol engine replaced the 1.3-litre unit, and a new 1.5-litre diesel with variable geometry turbocharger and two power output levels, was introduced in place of the three-cylinder option.
 The Diesel engines never made it to Australia.
 But the introduction of the 1.4 L DOHC and the 1.6 L DOHC replaced the 1.5 L motor.
 The 1.4 L Engine though very efficient and reliable was no power plant when it came to using the a/c whilst climbing a hill.
 Especially in the automatic transmission However, the availability of engine options varied depending on market.

 There were four-speed automatic transmission options, with overdrive and torque converter, for the 1.3-litre and 1.6-litre petrol versions, and after the facelift also for the 1.4-litre, and five-speed manual options for all engines.